 The reason is that the Yoga Design Lab combo mat comes with an ultra-absorbent microfiber top layer (think of a yoga towel) bonded to a natural rubber base layer.
 This means that dry hands will just slide off this microfiber layer.
 On the other hand, this layer can help offer great grip on wet/sweaty hands.

 And this is why this is a great yoga mat for those who sweat a lot or those looking for a great hot yoga towel mat combo.

 If you are looking for an eco-friendly yoga mat, then you’ll see that Yoga Design Lab won’t disappoint.
 According to their website, the reasons the combo mat is heart conscious:

-- Recycled PET microfiber top layer is made using 15 plastic bottles.
+- The recycled PET microfiber top layer is made using 15 plastic bottles.

-- Base layer is made with sustainable, non-Amazonian natural tree rubber.
+- The base layer is made with sustainable, non-Amazonian natural tree rubber.

 - All of our beautiful designs are printed with water-based inks.

 Plus, know that all materials used are free of toxic chemicals.
 According to their website: “All of our products are Prop 65 and REACH certified, meaning that the ingredients used in our manufacturing process pass rigorous testing limiting the use of many toxic chemicals.”